 Shinn later directed Gay to tell the judge, falsely, that his parents had paid a retainer fee to Shinn and would pay his legal fees.
 Shinn then used this to discharge the public defender in order to engineer his eventual appointment as counsel by the court.

 To establish deficient performance, a petitioner “must demonstrate that counsel’s representation ‘fellow below an objective standard of reasonableness’ as measure by ‘prevailing professional norms.’”
-Wiggins, supra, at 521, quoting Strickland at 688.
+Wiggins

 In evaluating what Shinn did during the trial, the Supreme Court was especially critical of his delay in sending an investigator out to find and interview exculpatory witnesses, waiting literally until jury selection was underway 19 months after the murder took place and opening statements were only one month away.
 Other alleged shortcomings were viewed by the Court as not necessarily deficient because the Court allowed that it could see some tactical purpose behind Shinn not doing something or doing something late or early.